E1pp/weave/docs/advanced.md

 	fmt::println("First done!");
 }) | futures::Detach();

-// Nothing will be printed untill we fulfill the other future std::move(p).SetValue(37); // Prints "Wait for me!" and then "First done"
+// Nothing will be printed until we fulfill the other future std::move(p).SetValue(37); // Prints "Wait for me!" and then "First done"
 ```
 If you futures are cancellable and you don't do (and you shouldn't do) anything heavy in the cancellation path, differences between normal and `no_alloc` semantic will be irrelevant to you.
 If that is so, you should use `no_alloc` exclusively as it is more optimal, and also helps to partially alleviate one problem with the current cancellation model.